Education

 we offer workshops across a range of aspects of bookbinding, conservation, letterpress printing and related fields.
 While furthering their practical abilities, participants will learn how and why particular methods have developed as well as gain insight into the appropriate application of specific procedures.
 To help us deliver relevant content, we welcome your suggestions for class topics.

-For intermediate level classes in the bindery, residential accommodation (including meals) is available in our home on a first-come/first-served basis for non local students.
+residential accommodation is available in our home on a first-come/first-served basis for non local students.
 Please contact us early if you are interested, otherwise there are several nearby B&Bs.

 To enquire about booking a workshop, please use our contact form here.